 5. Sucuri SiteChecker

 Like our previous tool, Sucuri SiteChecker is a free tool that scans your website for malware.
-It creates a report that includes a risk gauge and suggestions you can follow to level up the security of your website.
+It creates a report that includes a risk gauge and suggestions for improving your website’s security.
 However, note that it doesn’t scan the server files; it only scans the website’s front end.

 Frequently Asked Questions (FAQs)